The Four Sons of Aymon: Literature

-Proust briefly makes use of this tale in "Swann in Love" by describing chemical workers of France toiling among sculptures of this tale's characters.
+Proust briefly makes use of this tale in "Swann in Love" by describing chemical workers in France toiling among sculptures of this tale's characters.

 Visual arts

-Jacques Laudy illustrated a comic book version of the tale for the weekly Franco-Belgian comics magazine Tintin from 1946 to 1947 (including several covers).
+Jacques Laudy illustrated a comic strip version of the tale for the weekly Franco-Belgian comics magazine Tintin from 1946 to 1947 (including several covers).

 Music and performing arts

 Franz Joseph Glæser, a Czech/Danish composer, wrote a work called Die vier Haimonskinder (1809).

 Les quatre fils Aymon (1844) is an opera by Michael William Balfe, written for the Opéra-Comique (also popular in German-speaking countries for many years as Die Vier Haimonskinder).

 During the German occupation of Belgium during World War II, the story of Les Quatre Fils Aymon was made into a play that was banned by the German authorities, because of the sympathy it displayed for resisting authority; the play was performed underground and became quite popular.

 La Légende des fils Aymon, a stage work by Frédéric Kiesel, was created in 1967 in Habay-la-Neuve.

 Les Quatre Fils Aymon is a ballet by Maurice Béjart and Janine Charrat from 1961.